Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/start.rst

 	:width: 400
 	:align: center

-	Figure 1: Screenshot of the exception message if IDs could not be matched.
-TSSpredator will stop TSS prediction.
+	Figure 1

-If an annotation file is missing, prediction of TSS is still done without classification.
+If an annotation file is missing, prediction of TSS is still done without classification and all TSS will be classified as orphan.
 See :ref:`fig-noGFF`.

 .. _fig-noGFF: